gjeschke/MMMx/docs/source/rigi.rst

     *   ``M`` - maximum number of models that are returned Remarks
     *   if exhaustive sampling yields less models, this setting has no effect
-    *   if exhaustive sampling yields more models, the solutions are hierarchically cluster to ``M`` models
+    *   if exhaustive sampling yields more models, the solutions are hierarchically clustered to ``M`` models
     *   use this, if Rigi returns too many models for further processing
     *   the default is 20,000
+    *   depending on memory size, clustering of a large number of models may fail, set ``maxtrials`` so that no more than 50000 trials are successful

 ``nlink``
 ---------------------------------